NVIDIA/cccl/ci-overview.md

 CCCL uses [NVIDIA's self-hosted action runners](https://docs.gha-runners.nvidia.com/runners/) for CI jobs.
 For security, PR workflows are triggered using the [`copy-pr-bot` GitHub application](https://docs.gha-runners.nvidia.com/onboarding/), which copies code to a prefixed branch to ensure only vetted code runs on the runners.

 The CI pipeline will not start automatically for external contributors.
-A repository member will first review the changes and initiate the CI pipeline with and `/ok to test` comment.
+A repository member will first review the changes and initiate the CI pipeline with an `/ok to test` comment.

 ## Troubleshooting CI Failures